PabloSajnovsky/tkScenarist/README.md

 https://www.python.org/downloads/ (Ctrl+click: open in new tab)

+### Notice

-Notice: many major Linux distributions (e.g. Ubuntu, SuSE, etc) do already have a pre-installed Python3/Tkinter package.
+Many major Linux distributions (e.g. Ubuntu, SuSE, etc) do already have a **pre-installed** Python3/Tkinter package.

 In this particular case, **you should *NOT* consider** to make any special installation by yourself.

 Simply download and use this program as is.

 ### MS-Windows&trade; users